 No, the CitiBusiness AAdvantage Card 75,000-mile bonus offer is no longer available.
 The current initial bonus offer is 65,000 miles for spending $4,000 in the first 4 months of account opening.

-Here’s more info about the CitiBusiness AAdvantage Card bonus offer:
+Here’s what the CitiBusiness AAdvantage Card currently offers:

 Designed for businesses